assafelovic/gpt-researcher/README.md

 ## 🔧 Troubleshooting
 We're constantly working to provide a more stable version.
 In the meantime, see here for known issues:

+**model: gpt-4 does not exist**
+This relates to not having permission to use gpt-4 yet.
+Based on OpenAI, it will be [widely available for all by end of July](https://help.openai.com/en/articles/7102672-how-can-i-access-gpt-4).

 **cannot load library 'gobject-2.0-0'**